cu-nil/cu-nil.github.io/collections/_projects/distributed-agency-in-the-novel.md

   text: "\"Character and Agency in Arthur Hailey’s *Airport*.\" Talk by invitation at the Harvard NHC Novel Theory seminar on April 2, 2018."
 ---

-In this paper I discuss the question of institutional agency more narrowly, on the basis of a literary genre principally concerned with trans-human, organizational actors.
-The readings will occasion a model of agency more broadly, which besides its exploratory, theoretical potential will find its application in a method for extracting literary characters.

 State-of-the-art methods for detecting literary characters often rely on features such as named entities (i.e. Heathcliff), gender attributes, and evidence of direct speech or sentience.[^1] The house in *Bleak House* (1952--1853) by Charles Dickens, the wheat and the